VPA Office Staff

 wunder@kutztown.edu

-She is active in the National Art Education Association (NAEA), currently serving as the chair of the NAEA Research Commission.
+She is active in the National Art Education Association (NAEA), currently serving as the past chair of the NAEA Research Commission after serving as chair for two years.
 She previously served as the Higher Education Division Director on the NAEA board and the Higher Education Representative on the Research Commission from 2016-Spring 2020.
 In addition, she served on the task force for focused on fostering leadership growth within the NAEA organization.
-In 2022, she was accepted to the School for Art Leaders Professional Learning Workshop at the Crystal Bridges American Art Museum through the National Art Education Organization.
+Through collaboration with leaders in the field, she guided the creation of the Professional Learning Group to support K-12 research, serving as co-chair and then the first chair of the Professional Learning through Research Working Group under the Research Commission.
 She also served as the NAEA Student Chapter National Liaison working with the NAEA board and student leaders to establish a pre-service board position.
+She was recently recognized by her peers and the NAEA Association as the National Higher Education Art Educator and Eastern Region Higher Educator for 2024.

 Tracy Reidenhour